-The moto of Phi Nu Omega is, “Small enough to know you, but large enough to serve you!”
-Phi Nu Omega is a small Chapter that prides itself on providing service.
-Since its chartering over a decade ago, Phi Nu Omega has continuously and tirelessly provided service to the residents of Alexandria, Virginia.
+The motto of Phi Nu Omega is, “Small enough to know you, but large enough to serve you!”
+Phi Nu Omega is a small chapter that prides itself on providing service.
+Since its chartering over two decades ago, Phi Nu Omega has continuously and tirelessly provided service to the residents of Alexandria, Virginia.
 Phi Nu Omega has strengthened its partnership with The Shelter House.
 Two members of Phi Nu Omega have proudly served as President of the Shelter House Board of Directors.
 Throughout the year, Phi Nu Omega services the families residing at The Shelter House by sponsoring Mother’s Day, Halloween, and Valentine’s Day programs and workshops.
 Additionally, each August, Phi Nu Omega hosts a Back-to-School party for the children of The Shelter House during which each child receives a backpack filled with school supplies.
 Phi Nu Omega has also established a lasting relationship with Alive!
 (ALexandrians InVolved Ecumenically).
 Alive! is a non-profit organization that amongst its many services provides its clients with nonperishable food items.
 Phi Nu Omega assists Alive! by sorting and packing donated canned goods.
 Every December through the City of Alexandria’s Department of Community and Human Services, Phi Nu Omega adopts a family for the holidays, provides winter coats for youths in foster care, and gift cards for the elderly.
 Phi Nu Omega also participates annually in races and walks that raise funds for organizations that promote breast cancer awareness.
 Phi Nu Omega has received several awards for its work in the community.

 In addition to partnering with area non-profits, Phi Nu Omega actively works and partners with other members of the National Pan-Hellenic Council and other Washington, D.C. chapters of Alpha Kappa Alpha.
 Furthermore, Phi Nu Omega supports Alpha Kappa Alpha’s national program initiatives as well.
 For example, Phi Nu Omega annually hosts a Pink Goes Red event that benefits the American Heart Association and has an active Emerging Young Leaders program.
 To fund its ambitious program agenda, Phi Nu Omega annually hosts its signature fundraising event, a Jazz Brunch and Silent Auction.
 Through the money raised, Phi Nu Omega makes contributions to various scholarship funds and national and international organizations dedicated to values that Alpha Kappa Alpha holds dear.